The Greatest Singer Of All Time!

 Aretha stayed with Columbia for five years without achieving any major success.
 By now, Motown was huge and some regret may have been in her father’s mind.

-Nevertheless, in late 1966 Aretha signed for Atlantic records.
+Nevertheless, in late 1966 Aretha signed for Atlantic Records.
 Just a few months later the following year, she went to a studio in Alabama that also had developed a house band, just like Motown had.

 Set in Alabama, the house band (The Muscle Shoals Rhythm Section) strangely wasn’t made up of an all-black cast like Motown’s Funk Brothers were, instead, the Muscle Shoals Rhythm Section was all white.